 Limit excesses are reported to senior management.

-Five day loss reporting/monitoring will be provided by ETS RAC [FYI – Since Caminus now calculates the five day loss reporting, is this bullet appropriate?]
+ETS RAC will provide the maturity/gap reporting

-ETS RAC will provide the maturity/gap reporting/monitoring.
-[This report is not in Caminus and will require a download to an excel spreadsheet]
+The VaR limits, net open position limit, five day loss limits and maturity/gap limits will be monitored by ETS RAC.

 Accounting Settlement and Financial

-Master contracts ISDA agreements are executed by and signed originals are maintained in the Contracts Group filing and imaging systems.
+The original, executed master contracts/ISDA agreements are maintained in the Contracts Group filing and imaging systems.
 Certain relevant contract data is also stored in the deal entry/risk management system.

 Counter party confirmations shall be provided directly to Gas Accounting by counter parties and are distributed to Traders on the same day.

-Confirms will be sent to/received from non-broker counter-parties within 24 hours of trade execution and agreed to risk system data.
+Confirmations will be sent to or received from non-broker counter-parties within 24 hours of trade execution and must agree to data entered in System.

-Gas Accounting updates the status of deal confirmations in the Trading System.
-This includes the final confirmation in the system, which locks down edits of deal information.
+Gas Accounting updates the status of deal confirmations in the System.
+This includes the final confirmation in the System, which locks down edits of deal information.

 Trades are reviewed to determine the proper accounting.
 Trades designated as Hedging Transactions are segregated from Non-Hedge Transactions for recording purposes.
 Significant transactions are forwarded to Tax for their review and consideration of the tax accounting requirements.

-Trades designated as hedges by Traders are reviewed and determined if they comply with format set forth in Appendix A.
+Trades designated as Hedging Transactions by Traders are reviewed and determined if they comply with format set forth in Appendix A.

-Trades designated as hedges are to be segregated into unique portfolios.
-Such uniqueness shall be appropriate given hedge item’s and hedge instrument’s maturity, instrument and other criteria as designated from time to time at moment of hedge origination.
+Trades designated as Hedging Transactions are to be segregated and reported separately to determine the effectiveness of each Hedging Transaction.

 Documentation deemed to be adequate to maintain hedge accounting treatment in accordance with accounting rules.
 Effective 1/1/2001 that documentation requirement consists of: